MapTestGame/MapCode/1.0/Specification.md

 Static list
 -----------
 A static list comprises a length (in number of entries), followed by a type number (as defined above), followed by <length> entries.
-Decoders must ignore type number when decoding empty lists.
-Encoders should save proper type number on empty lists.
+Decoders SHOULD ignore type number when decoding empty lists.
+Encoders SHOULD save proper type number on empty lists.

 Example of empty static list: